thackerc/stream-processing-challenge/README.rst

 Challenge Instructions
 ======================

-Author a stream processing application using a common method of your choice (kafka-streams, flink, spark, AWS Kinesis Analytics.)
+Author a stream processing application using a common method of your choice.
+Examples: kafka-streams, ksql, flink, spark, kinesis analytics.
 Your response to each challenge should include any code and steps used (if not obvious) to re-create your solution.

-The connector that was created in the above setup has created a topic called `clickstream`.
+The connector setup in the previous steps created a topic called `clickstream`.
 This topic will be used in all of the below challenges.

-A sample message from the `clickstream` topic:
+Here is a sample message from the `clickstream` topic:

 .. code:: json